Why Does Computer Keep Crashing? 10 Instant Ways to Fix Computer Keeps Crashing

 - In the case of small memory, it is best not to run applications that take up a lot of memory.

-- When replacing computer accessories, be sure to plug them in properly, because poor contact of the accessories will cause the system to crash.
+- When replacing computer accessories, be sure to plug them in properly, because poor contact with the accessories will cause the system to crash.

 - Clean the chassis, power supply, fan, and other accessories frequently.